-In this case we can use the BuddyPress module of Users Insights.
-We can just apply the following filters to find the users that fulfil this criteria:
+In this case, we can use the BuddyPress module of Users Insights.
+We can just apply the following filters to find the users that fulfill these criteria:

 Exporting the LearnDash User Data

-One of the key features of Users Insights is its Export functionality that lets you export the user list in its current state in a CSV format.
-This includes the currently applied filters, visible table columns and sorting order.
+One of the key features of Users Insights is its Export functionality which lets you export the user list in its current state in a CSV format.
+This includes the currently applied filters, visible table columns, and sorting order.

 If, for example, we have applied a couple of filters to find the most recently active users who have completed at least one course:

-We can then export the user list in its current state just by clicking on the Export button:
+We can then export the user list from the LearnDash database in its current state just by clicking on the Export button: